Fulton J. Sheen: Early life

-Fulton Sheen was born on May 8, 1895, in El Paso, Illinois, the oldest of four sons of Newton and Delia Sheen.
+Sheen was born on May 8, 1895, in El Paso, Illinois, the oldest of four sons of Newton and Delia Sheen.
 His parents were of Irish descent, and their own parents were from Croghan, County Roscommon, Connacht.
-He was known as "Fulton", his mother's maiden name, but he was baptized as "Peter John Sheen".
+He was baptized as "Peter John" and called "P.J." as a boy.
+However, he came to prefer the name "Fulton", his mother's maiden name.
 As an infant, Sheen contracted tuberculosis.

 After the family had moved to nearby Peoria, Illinois, Sheen's first role in the Catholic Church was as an altar boy at Cathedral of Saint Mary of the Immaculate Conception in Peoria.

 Sheen graduated in 1913 from high school at Spalding Institute in Peoria with valedictorian honors.
-He then entered St. Viator College in Bourbonnais, Illinois.
+In 1913 he entered St. Viator College in Bourbonnais, Illinois and graduated in 1917.

 Deciding to become a priest, he started his studies at Saint Paul Seminary in St. Paul, Minnesota.

 Ordination and further education

-Sheen was ordained a priest for the Diocese of Peoria at the Cathedral of Saint Mary in Peoria on September 20, 1919 by Bishop Edmund Dunne.
-After his 1919 ordination, Sheen continued his studies at the Catholic University of America in Washington, D.C..
+Sheen was ordained a priest for the Diocese of Peoria at the Cathedral of Saint Mary on September 20, 1919, by Bishop Edmund Dunne.
+After his 1919 ordination, Sheen continued his studies at the Catholic University of America in Washington, D.C.
 He celebrated his first Christmas Mass at St. Mark Parish in Peoria.
 His youthful appearance was still evident on one occasion when a local priest, unaware of his identity, asked Sheen to assist as altar boy during the celebration of the Mass.

 After finishing his studies at Catholic University of America, he entered the Catholic University of Leuven in Belgium, earning a Doctor of Philosophy degree in 1923.
 His doctoral thesis was titled "The Spirit of Contemporary Philosophy and the Finite God".
 At Leuven, he became the first American to win the Cardinal Mercier Prize for the best philosophical treatise.
-In 1924, Sheen went to Rome to attend the Pontificium Collegium Internationale Angelicum, where he was awarded a Doctor of Sacred Theology degree.
+In 1924, Sheen went to Rome to attend the Pontificium Collegium Internationale Angelicum.